mbvgua/micro-panel/database/README.md

 Proxy tables that will make get operations from the front end.
 Currenly only 2 in the database:

 - `microfinances_loans_view` => built to join the loans and microfinances data, to allow merging with another table for efficient data retirval.
-Gets all loans from the various saccos.
+Gets all loans from the various microfinances.
 - `detailed_loans_view` => merges the users table and microfinances_loans_view view allowing one to see the username and id on each loan handed out.
 This is the main view to be used in the loans module.

 ## Triggers